 Success Of Online Journals

 I ponder the success of on-line journals such as FaceBook.
 Here we are allowed to write about our thoughts and our situations and have those on-line comment.
 I think that this younger generation has found its own version of the quilting bee of days gone by.
 The quilting bee was not really about putting a quilt together.
 It was a way for the women of the community to get out from their homes and get connected.
 They shared, they vented, they cried and they laughed.

-- We know from our research that people with friends are less likely to suffer physical and mental health problems than those who are socially isolated.
+- Friendships and Stress research shows us that people with friends are less likely to suffer physical and mental health problems than those who are socially isolated.

 - Friendships can last a lifetime or be specific to a time in our life – however long, they are valuable.

 - Remember your friends.
 Let them know that they matter.
 Connect when possible – but don’t leave it up to chance – or time may pass you both by.

 If you have some strategies to share – comment on this posting!